Where & When?

 There are a lot of benefits to training martial arts.
-Aikidō is a traditional Japanese martial art, founded by Morihei Ueshiba, with a rich breadth of aspects for students to explore and is primarily derived from Daitō-ryū Aiki-jūjutsu.
+Aikidō is a Japanese martial art, founded by Morihei Ueshiba, with a rich breadth of aspects for students to explore and is primarily derived from another Japanese martial art called Daitō-ryū Aiki-jūjutsu.
 The way most people train, regular practice in aikidō will lend itself particularly to improving body usage including things like; co-ordination, flexibility, balance, stamina, and timing.
 We like to look at our training from a variety of different perspectives, and in keeping with the concept of sanchin we see our training as a way to improve ourselves through unifying mind, body, and spirit.

 Training involves learning solo body movements, working with partners to develop technique, and learning how to fall safely (also called ukemi).

 We also train reigi (etiquette) but we do not view this as something that should be forced on anyone.
-The only expectations that we have of our members is that everyone is treated fairly, with mutual respect, and that all training activities are conducted with reciprocal consent in a manner that is safe for all participants.
+The only expectation that we have of our members is that everyone is treated fairly, with mutual respect, and that all training activities are conducted with reciprocal consent in a manner that is safe for all participants.

 Equipment & Fees?